CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ### 🗄️ 1.
 Make a change to a file

-1. Open up your local github repo `cyf-demo-repo`.
+1. Open up your local repo `cyf-demo-repo`.
 2. Go to the Explorer section of VSCode
-3. Locate `file.txt` and edit the file with the answer to the questions.
+3. Find `file.txt` and edit the file with the answer to the questions.
 4. Remember to save the changes to `file.txt`.

 Tip: You can use CMD + S to save changes to a file in VSCode.